 FACE MASKS OR COVERINGS – Face masks or coverings are required in all public spaces within the boundaries of Hiawatha First Nation.

 ADMINISTRATION OFFICE – Will re-open on June 7, 2021, appointments will need to be booked if you need to meet with Administration and/or Health Staff.
 Will continue to strictly follow the safety measures laid out in the organization’s safety plans.
 You can call 705-295-4421 to book an appointment with the Staff person you need to meet.
 Anyone needing to make a payment to Hiawatha First Nation, at this time, all payments will be received by mail.

-CHILD CARE CENTRE – Has been deemed essential and re-opened under the strict regulations of the Ministry .
+CHILD CARE CENTRE – Remains open under the current strict regulations of the Ministry.

 GYM – Will remain open, following the existing restrictions and safety measure/precautions in place.